 CHAPTER 10 – NIGHT OF GHOULS

-With things at an impasse, Theo unwillingly goes to his ex-wife’s birthday party held at the house they used to share.
-Amid the masquerade, he relives tender and painful memories, defines his meaning of friendship, and reflects on the conflict between following one’s passions and fulfilling one’s duty.
+With things at an impasse, I unwillingly go to my ex-wife’s birthday party held at the house we used to share.
+Amid the masquerade, I relive tender and painful memories, define my meaning of friendship, and reflect on the conflict between following one’s passions and fulfilling one’s duty.

 We all have many interior lives.
 Many unexplored dimensions, undiscovered or denied essences.
 And only one life.
 Doesn’t it become necessary then, for us – as the only species gifted with imagination – to bring all of it into the light?
 If we don’t, what happens with all that unlived potential?
 Doesn’t it turn into regret?
 The things we think of on our deathbed but dare not speak.
 What is life for if not to live it as variedly as possible?
 Man, as William James said, is a being with an exuberant excess of subjective propensities.
 His wants, his desires, are to be trusted; that even when their gratification seems farthest off, the uneasiness they occasion is still the best guide of his life and will lead him to experiences entirely beyond his present powers of reckoning.
 Prune down his extravagance, sober him, and you undo him.

 With the path to Sayulita blocked, and the return bridges burning, I stand at an empty station, heading nowhere.